muffin-rewards/lambda-ig-verifier/README.md

 - `hub.challenge` is an integer that we respond with if the request is valid

 ## Response
-If the enviroment has not been setup, it respond with http status `500`.
+If the environment has not been setup, it respond with http status `500`.

 If the challenge is empty or mode is not correct it responds with `422`.